mnadjit/notes/tech⚙️/education🎓/courses📓/AWS_Solution_Arch_Assoc_SAA-C03/Udemy/09_Block_and_File_Storage.md

 Security Group can be used to limit access
-IAM roles with either *identity* or *resource* policies can be used for access control Must use *EFS mount helper* for IAM authorization and TLS
+IAM roles with either *identity* or *resource* policies can be used for access control Must use *EFS mount helper* for IAM authorization and TLS **Can be used to interact with S3 objects as files - so does FSx for Lustre**

 ![[NFS_vs_SMB.png]]
 NFS port: